canjs/canjs/guides/state.md

 ## Application Binding

-It was mentioned earlier that we bound our Application State to the application's base_template.stache.
+It was mentioned earlier that we bound our Application State to the application's *base_template.stache*.
 This is the key to connecting the Application State to our components.
-We do that by passing Application State attributes to the components through their custom HTML tags in base_template.stache.
+We do that by passing Application State attributes to the components through their custom HTML tags in *base_template.stache*.

-Open up base_template.stache, and add the following attributes to the menu tag:
+Open up *base_template.stache*, and add the following attributes to the menu
+tag:

 ```
 <menu id="sidebar" class="column col-sm-2 col-xs-1 sidebar-offcanvas" menus="{menus}" restaurant="{restaurant}"></menu>